Ludwig Boltzmann Forum

 Ludwig Boltzmann created much of our understanding of energy and entropy and he created many tools to work with energy, entropy, and gas.

-Ludwig Boltzmann is one of the most important physicists.
-He lived from February 20, 1844 – September 5, 1906.
+Ludwig Boltzmann is one of the most important physicists, mathematicians and philosophers.

 Ludwig Boltzmann is most famous for linking the thermodynamically defined Entropy, which was essentially introduced to optimize steam engines, to the statistically defined entropy, based on the microscopic behavior of gas atoms and molecule – at a time, when the existence of atoms was not yet universally accepted.